 The do’s that lead to a kick-ass donor appreciation event

 Turn your event into a party

 Appreciation events are all about being less formal, talking to donors, getting to know them, and spending a fun evening together.
 In other words, turn your event into a party!

 Advertising your donor appreciation events early helps you build interest and hype around the event.
-Be sure to make follow-up calls and send out text reminders to confirmed attendees 2-3 days before your event.
-And to keep people posted on social media too.
+Make follow-up calls and send out text reminders to confirmed attendees 2-3 days before your event.
+And keep people posted on social media too.

-Encourage board members to take up the role of officially welcoming donors.
-Have them go around engaging donors in personal conversations and introducing donors to each other.
+Encourage board members to officially welcome donors.
+Have them engage donors in personal conversations and introduce donors to each other.
 Keep the conversation casual without alluding to any kind of ask.

 Your recurring and major donors need special attention.
-Prior to your event, find out who they are, why they have given to your organization and any other information that can be used as a conversation starter.
-Put down the list and assign it to your staff, volunteers and board members so they don’t forget to talk to them during the event.
+Before your event, find out who they are, why they have given to your organization, and any other information that can be used as a conversation starter.
+Put down the list and assign it to your staff, volunteers, and board members, so they don’t forget to talk to them during the event.

-Within a week of your appreciation event, send a thank you messages to attendees.
+Within a week of your appreciation event, send thank you messages to attendees.
 Promptly and personally thanking attendees is essential to cultivating the relationship you established at the event.
-Your no-shows should get a message describing the impact of the event to motivate future participation.
+Your no-shows should get a message describing the event’s impact to motivate future participation.

 Emails are a great way to provide prospects with every detail around the event.
 But the average open rate of 20 – 40% means that more than 60% of them don’t see your beautifully crafted invite.
 Compliment your email campaign with a multichannel approach that uses text messages, phone calls, and social media to ensure that prospects hear about your event.

 You’re not using the opportunity to sell branded products